Sensors#

 Below is a list of all available blocks:

-Inertial - Track the Hornet’s rotational movement,
+Inertial - Track the drone’s rotational movement.

-heading – Returns the Hornet’s heading angle (0 to 359.99 degrees).
+heading — Returns the drone’s heading angle (0 to 359.99 degrees).

-orientation – Returns the Hornet’s roll, pitch, or yaw (–180.00 to 180.00 degrees).
+orientation — Returns the drone’s roll, pitch, or yaw (–180.00 to 180.00 degrees).

 acceleration — Returns acceleration along the forward, rightward, or downward axis.